Pesticide: Amount used

-The US used some 1 kg (2.2 pounds) per hectare of arable land compared with: 4.7 kg in China, 1.3 kg in the UK, 0.1 kg in Cameroon, 5.9 kg in Japan and 2.5 kg in Italy.
+Total pesticides use in agriculture in 2021 was 3.54 million tonnes of active ingredients (Mt), a 4 percent increase with respect to 2020, an 11 percent increase in a decade, and a doubling since 1990.
+Pesticides use per area of cropland in 2021 was 2.26 kg per hectare (kg/ha), an increase of 4 percent with respect to 2020; use per value of agricultural production was 0.86 kg per thousand international dollar (kg/1000 I$) (+2%); and use per person was 0.45 kg per capita (kg/cap) (+3%).
+Between 1990 and 2021, these indicators increased by 85 percent, 3 percent, and 33 percent, respectively.
+Brazil was the world's largest user of pesticides in 2021, with 720 kt of pesticides applications for agricultural use, while the USA (457 kt) was the second-largest user.

+Applications per cropland area in 2021 varied widely, from 10.9 kg/hectare in Brazil to 0.8 kg/ha in the Russian Federation.
+The level in Brazil was about twice as high as in Argentina (5.6 kg/ha) and Indonesia (5.3 kg/ha).
 Insecticide use in the US has declined by more than half since 1980 (0.6%/yr), mostly due to the near phase-out of organophosphates.
 In corn fields, the decline was even steeper, due to the switchover to transgenic Bt corn.

-For the global market of crop protection products, market analysts forecast revenues of over 52 billion US$ in 2019.

 Benefits

-Pesticides can save farmers' money by preventing crop losses to insects and other pests; in the U.S., farmers get an estimated fourfold return on money they spend on pesticides.
-One study found that not using pesticides reduced crop yields by about 10%.
-Another study, conducted in 1999, found that a ban on pesticides in the United States may result in a rise of food prices, loss of jobs, and an increase in world hunger.
+Pesticides increase agricultural yields.
+Median yield increases range between 12% and 27% when pesticides are used, depending on the crop.
+Another study found that not using pesticides reduced crop yields by about 10%.
+A study conducted in 1999, found that a ban on pesticides in the United States may result in a rise of food prices, loss of jobs, and an increase in world hunger.

 There are two levels of benefits for pesticide use, primary and secondary.
 Primary benefits are direct gains from the use of pesticides and secondary benefits are effects that are more long-term.